flaminshinjan/MangaMaven/README.md

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Enjoy using MangaMaven and happy manga exploration!
+Start your manga journey with MangaMaven and connect with fellow enthusiasts worldwide!